 Depending on the structural issue, the treatment can be tailored accordingly.
 Take a look below at common issues that affect a painting’s canvas and what can be done to repair them…

 Treatment for tears is dependent on their severity and scale.
-The most common process for repairing tears is thread-by-thread, where the tear is carefully drawn back together using a stitching system.
+The most common process for repairing tears is thread-to-thread, where the tear is carefully drawn back together using a stitching system.
 This is applicable where there is perhaps one tear that has not caused any associated issues such as flaking paint.

 For paintings with tears covering a large proportion of the painting, the most suitable plan might be lining.